Du6eniuk/US_Airlines_Python/README.md

 'ATL (Atlanta)': -0.5
 }

-# this loop is used to plot min and max values with respect to self-defined offsets.
+# This loop is used to plot min and max values with respect to self-defined offsets.
 for airport in df_2022_to_plot['airport_full_name'].unique():
     # Filter data for the current airport
     airport_data = df_2022_to_plot[df_2022_to_plot['airport_full_name'] == airport]